gretaisafantasy/get_bibtex/README.md

 ```

+### Example

+If you want to put Cogprints BibTeX input and output file into `c.bib`, you just have to write `--c c.bib` as the command line argument.

 ## Configuration File

 Open a new file, write the configuration that you want, and save it in the same directory as the `get_bibtex` script.
-As seen on the example below, the file header should always start with **_[Defaults]_** and the keys are the same as in the command line arguments.
-That particular configuration means that instead of the default BibTeX input and output file, you want to put Cogprints BibTeX input and output file into `c.bib` and DBLP BibTeX input and output file into `d.bib`.

 ### Example